ToshioCP/Gobject-tutorial/src/sec9.src.md

 - 17: Set the default signal handler of the signal "arg-error".
 - 18-28: Creates a signal "arg-error".
 This signal is emitted when an argument for a public function is invalid.
-- 31-45: `t_comparable_cmp` function.
+- 31-42: `t_comparable_cmp` function.
 First four lines (33-36) check the arguments.
+If `self` is invalid, it logs the error message and returns -2 (error).
-If one of them is invalid, it emits "arg-error" signal and outputs an error log, then returns -2. (-2 indicates an error.)
+If the argument is invalid, it emits "arg-error" signal.
+Then it outputs an error log, then returns -2.
 If `iface->cmp` is NULL (it means the class method hasn't been overridden), then outputs an error log and returns -2.
-Otherwise it calls the class method.
+Otherwise it calls the class method and returns directly the value returned by the class method.
-If `result` equals -2, an error has occurred.
-Then, it emits "arg-error" signal.
-Returns `result`.
-- 47-114: Public functions.
+- 44-96: Public functions.
 These five functions are based on `t_comparable_cmp`.
 Therefore, no overriding is necessary for the functions.
 For example, `t_comparable_eq` just calls `t_comparable_cmp`.